Covid 19 coronavirus: Police catch 677 people breaching lockdown across nation

 The George Manning residential care facility in Christchurch is this country's 13th cluster where more than 10 people have been infected with Covid-19 from a single source.

-Police have been out in force across New Zealand highways so far this Easter holiday, stopping and questioning motorists about their reason for driving - and reminding any opportunist holiday makers of the lockdown rules still in place.
+Police have been out in force across New Zealand highways so far this Easter holiday, stopping and questioning motorists about their reason for driving - and reminding any holiday makers of the lockdown rules still in place.

-Sergeant Andy Wallace said generally people were being extremely compliant and urged them to continue being so.
+Sergeant Andy Wallace said generally people were extremely compliant and he urged them to continue being so.

-Earlier this week new Police Commissioner Andrew Coster announced officers would ramp up patrol and enforcement over the Easter break to ensure people were aware of lockdown requirements.

-His message was patently clear: if you were not out for an "essential" purpose, then you should be at home.

 Wallace and his team ran multiple checkpoints on Thursday and stopped about 1000 cars.

-He said for the most part the drivers were essential service workers or had good reasons to be out - getting supplies or dropping them off to vulnerable people.
+He said most drivers were essential service workers or had good reasons to be out - getting supplies or dropping them off to vulnerable people.

-Officers were mainly out in force to educate people about the lockdown and why they should be at home.
+Officers were mainly educating people about the lockdown and why they should be at home.

 But they would take further action without hesitation if needed.